TFNRP/sqlite3/README.md

 # PMARP SQLite3 for FiveM draft

-This software has not been released nor has been tested and is in a current draft state.
+This software has not been released nor has been tested and is in a current non-working condition.